ASEDOS999/MIPT/Comp_math/README.md

 5. Interpolation (*one should install also* `sympy`).
 The program `5_interpolation.py` creates interpolate Newton's polinomial and cubic spline for three functions(exponent, polinomial, sinus).

 6. Numerical Integration.
-The program `6_integration.py` compares three method of computional integration (trapezium, rectangle and Simpson) for three function
+The program `6_integration.py` compares three method of computional integration (trapezium, rectangle and Simpson) for three functions.

 7. Differential equation (*it has not been written yet*)